UNSW-CEEM/NEMOSIS/README.md

 ## A Python package for downloading historical data published by the Australian Energy Market Operator (AEMO)

-## v3.2.0 has now been released.
-This fixes an issue with missing bid data causing errors, now warnings are issued.
-Also the messages printed by NEMOSIS now use the python logging module so they can turned off if desired see [Disable logging](#disable-logging).

 -----

 ## Table of Contents